 The legendary Ted Williams is said to have had such an acute sense of sight, that he could pick out the individual stitches on the ball and count everyone.
 There are many visual skills that can make the difference between a decent baseball player and a professional.
-At the Escondido Premier Eyecare's Sports Vision Center in Escondido, California, we use advanced sports vision training to enhance and sharpen an athletes latent visual skills.
+At the Escondido Premier Eyecare's Sports Vision Center we use advanced sports vision training to enhance and sharpen an athletes latent visual skills.
 This gives our patients a considerable edge over the competition.

 Professional Baseball Performance Requires Better than 20/20 Visual Acuity

 It’s been long understood that high-performance baseball is about more than batting averages and fielding.
 20/20 visual acuity is great for driving over to a corner diner and ordering a meal.
 But playing baseball at the height of game requires more than 20/20 vision.
 If you can’t see better than 20/15, odds are you won’t make it to a high level in baseball.

 Over 70% of Major League Baseball players have better than 20/15 vision.